rdegges/rdegges-blog/articles/2010/new-site-backend.md

 looking dark theme, and it was easy to use.

-Using wordpress felt like a *sell out* move, because everyone knows that real programmers write their own blog engines and don't go with mainstream trends.
+Using wordpress felt like a *sell out* move, because everyone knows that real programmers write their own blog engines and don’t go with mainstream trends.
 I really hated that part, but decided to keep using it because it was so simple and just worked.

-Approximately 6 months later, I revisited the 'write your own' engine thoughts I originally had, and decided to turn projectb14ck back into an ASCII-based website.
+Approximately 6 months later, I revisited the ‘write your own’ engine thoughts I originally had, and decided to turn projectb14ck back into an ASCII-based website.
 I decided to keep it simple, and just write a PHP script to grab text files from a directory, output them as simple HTML, and dump them into a list on